jdcloudcom/en/API/RDS/Instance-Management/deleteInstance.md

 ## Description
-Delete an RDS instance or read-only instance of MySQL.
-MySQL Read-only Instance will also be deleted while deleting the Main MySQL Instance<br>Sensitive Operation, enable<a href="https://docs.jdcloud.com/en/security-operation-protection/operation-protection">MFA Operation Protection</a>
+Delete one RDS instance or the read-only instance of MySQL/PostgreSQL.
+Corresponding MySQL/PostgreSQL read-only instances will also be deleted while deleting the main MySQL/PostgreSQL<br>Sensitive operation can be enabled<a href="https://docs.jdcloud.com/en/security-operation-protection/operation-protection">MFA operation protection</a>

 ## Request method
 DELETE